 Best Time to See Wildlife in the Arctic

-Cruising the arctic at the beginning of spring (from May each year) grants rare glimpses of polar bears and grizzlies emerging from their dens, as well as migrating caribou in search of an optimal summer resting location.
+Cruising the arctic at the beginning of spring (from May each year) grants rare glimpses of polar bears emerging from their dens, as well as migrating caribou in search of an optimal summer resting location.

 At the height of the summer season (July) you’ll encounter the warmest temperatures of the year, whist August and September are best for whale-watching trips and also for the priceless chance to spot the Northern Lights, or aurora borealis.

 Ready to come and meet the wildlife of the Arctic face to face?
 Then check out our extensive range of Arctic cruise itineraries and start planning your ultimate adventure in the northernmost, and most astonishing, region of the world.
 With a range of cruise duration, costs and array of destinations, the Arctic region is now more accessible than ever.
 Contact us for more info.